Colonic Irrigation – Prevention

 Colon cancer appears more frequently in women and rectal cancer has higher occurrence in men.
 Periodic cleansing would minimize the exposure of potential carcinogens to the colon walls, would dilute the toxin concentration in the cecum and facilitate the removal of same.

 The products of putrefaction may be absorbed in small quantities by mucosa and transported to the liver, via the blood, where they are detoxified to be excreted by the kidney in the form of sulfates and glucuronide.
-The material which remains in the colon and is eliminated in the feces contain indole and skatole, mercaptan, hydrogen sulfide and bacterial end products of cystine, which gives the feces an unpleasant odor.
-The color of the feces is due to bacterial action on stercobilin (bile pigment).
+The material which remains in the colon and is eliminated in the faeces contain indole and skatole, mercaptan, hydrogen sulfide and bacterial end products of cystine, which gives the faeces an unpleasant odour.
+The colour of the faeces is due to bacterial action on stercobilin (bile pigment).
 Some ammonia is formed by bacteria in the intestine, mainly from digestive products of proteins and converted to urea in the liver.

 Parkland Natural Health Clinic offers colonic irrigation in London.
 This process would clean and dilute the toxin load in the large intestine resulting in a reduced burden on the liver and allowing the various eliminative organs of the body in conjunction with a rejuvenated immunological system to restore internal balance and improve the overall health of the individual.